Caleb & Brown

 There are two common ways to express cryptocurrency market cap: circulating supply or fully diluted supply.
 Market cap can be calculated by using the number of coins currently in circulation (circulating supply).
 Or it can be calculated using the number of coins that will be in circulation once the limit is reached (full diluted supply).

 Given that this serves mainly as a tool for making investment decisions in the present, circulating supply is almost exclusively used when calculating market cap.
-This is determined by the following formula:
+However, if you’re set to be a long term holder it’s worth considering the impacts of a fully diluted supply on your stake.

 Current Price x Circulating Supply = Market Cap